The Harvey School: Student Demographics

 The Harvey School's Upper School enrolls approximately 294 students, including 76 in the Class of 2025.
 About 32% of students receive need-based financial aid, and 34% identify as racially or ethnically diverse.
 Students come from a wide geographic area, including New York City, Westchester, Putnam, Dutchess, and Orange counties, as well as Connecticut, New Jersey, and international locations.
 Twelve percent of students participate in the school’s boarding program, with 5% representing international backgrounds.
 The international student population includes individuals from countries such as Germany, Mexico, New Zealand, Spain, Poland, China, South Korea, and Austria.
 The school offers a 5-day boarding program that combines weekday dormitory living with weekend homestays.
 Harvey emphasizes a diverse student body within a traditional and structured educational environment.

 Athletic teams

-The Harvey School's athletic teams are known as the Cavaliars, and their colors are maroon and blue.
+The Harvey School's athletic teams are known as the Cavaliers, and their colors are maroon and blue.
 The following competitive sports are offered at The Harvey School.